 - 1. OPEN all faucets. - 2.
 OPEN the Fresh Water Holding Tank Gate Valve.
 This is the white T-handle located under the RV, close to the axles.
 See Photo, top right. - 3.
 REMOVE the caps from the red and blue low point drains. - 4.
 DRAIN the sink by removing the drain cap. - 5.
-Turn ON the water pump and allow it to run as needed. - To drain the Water Heater use the Normal Use Bypass Valve Positions. - 7.
-ALWAYS use the water heater P & T Valve (Pressure and Temperature Valve) to relieve any water pressure, BEFORE removing the water heater drain plug. - Even a small amount of water pressure may cause water to spray out when the drain plug is removed. - See Diagram, in page 107 (Tankless Water Heater) or page 109 (6-Gallon Water Heater). - 8.
+Turn ON the water pump and allow it to run as needed. - 6.
+ALWAYS use the water heater P & T Valve (Pressure and Temperature Valve) to relieve any water pressure, BEFORE removing the water heater drain plug. - Even a small amount of water pressure may cause water to spray out when the drain plug is removed. - See Water Heater Diagram on page 99. - 7.
 REMOVE the water heater drain plug. - AFTER the water heater is finished draining, REPLACE the drain plug.